 The table below outlines the Gen Ed requirements for students who enrolled as Freshmen Fall 2018 or later.
 A Gen Ed Course Planning Guide is available to help you keep track of your courses.

 |Curriculum Area||# of courses required||# of credits earned||Fulfilling the Requirement|

 |Writing||2 courses||6 credits||One course (CW) or exemption (see Writing Program) and one upper level 3-credit Junior Year Writing course offered by your major department|

 |Basic Mathematics||1 course||0-3 credits||One course (R1) or a passing score on the Tier 1 Math Exemption Exam|

 |Analytic Reasoning||1 course||3 credits||One course (R2)|

 |Biological & Physical World||2 courses||8 credits||One course (BS) and one course (PS)|

-One course focusing on UNITED STATES diversity (designated as U or DU) and one course focusing on GLOBAL diversity (designated as G or DG)
+One course focusing on UNITED STATES diversity (designated as DU) and one course focusing on GLOBAL diversity (designated as DG).

-Courses fulfilling the Social and Cultural Diversity requirement also include those offered as joint designations (for example: ALU, ALDU, ALG, ALDG, etc.)
+Courses fulfilling the Social and Cultural Diversity requirement are offered as joint designations with the Social World Courses (for example: ALU, ALDU, ALG, ALDG, etc.)